michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 disclaimer

-Michigan inmate records are official documents that contain the information of offenders incarcerated in correctional institutions located in Michigan State.
-Such records contain personal details used to identify inmates, information on the offense committed, and other details such as booking date and release date.
+Michigan inmate records are official documents containing information about offenders incarcerated in correctional institutions in Michigan.
+Such records include personal details for identifying inmates, information on the offense committed, and other details such as booking and release dates.

-The Michigan Department of Corrections (MDOC) handles the operation of correctional facilities within the state.
-Individuals sentenced to a jail term by the Michigan judiciary are incarcerated in the state prison facilities.
+The Michigan Department of Corrections (MDOC) operates correctional facilities within the state.
+Individuals sentenced to jail terms by the Michigan judiciary are incarcerated in state prisons.
 Hence, the MDOC is also responsible for managing inmate records within the state.
 The Sheriff Department also manages records of individuals held at a county jail facility within its jurisdiction.

 Are Incarceration Records Public Information in Michigan?